himanshusinha-msft/ForecatingModeling/Readme.md

 We are using the
 * Spark on Azure datarbicks
 * Pandas
 * Prophet package for forecasting
+* test